pytries/marisa-trie/README.rst

     Trie.keys(prefix="xxxxx..xx"), avg_len(res)==1.4:   136.476K ops/sec
     Trie.keys(prefix="xxx"), NON_EXISTING:              1073.719K ops/sec

 Tries from ``marisa_trie`` uses less memory, tries from ``datrie.Trie`` are faster.

+Please take this benchmark results with a grain of salt; this is a very simple benchmark on a single data set.

 .. _datrie: https://github.com/kmike/datrie